andersfrisk77/Blynk.Virtual/README.md

 This is a small library together with some simple apps used together with the Blynk server.
 The library is based on BlynkLibrary by
-Sverre Frøystein together with standard TCP client in .NET core.
+Sverre FrÃ¸ystein together with standard TCP client in .NET core.
 The client will only use virtual pins.

 The Blynk application for a Iphone or Android device is a very convinient way of handling IOT devices.
 Read more on https://www.blynk.cc/.